mariaschuld/speaker-landscapes/README.rst

 4. Extract information for the speaker landscape
 ------------------------------------------------

-The speaker landscape consists of all word-vector pairs in the trained embedding that are prepended by "agent_".
+The speaker landscape consists of all word-vector pairs in the trained embedding that are prepended by ``"agent_"``.
 These words are the speaker tokens, while the vectors are their coordinates in a 250 dimensional space.
 To visualise the landscape, one can reduce the 250 to 2 dimensions.

-Open the "extract_landscape.ipynb" notebook and run all cells in consecutive order.
+Open the ``extract_landscape.ipynb`` notebook and run all cells in consecutive order.

-This creates a new file "landscape_info.pkl" which stores a pandas DataFrame with the author, their quotes, vector representation and reduced vector representation.
+This creates a new file ``landscape_info.pkl`` which stores a pandas DataFrame with the author, their quotes, vector representation and reduced vector representation.

-Another file, "annotations_info.pkl" contains the word, vector, and reduced vector representation of desired annotation words, which are selected from the embeddings vocabulary.
+Another file, ``annotations_info.pkl`` contains the word, vector, and reduced vector representation of desired annotation words, which are selected from the embeddings vocabulary.

 5. Plot and analyse the speaker landscape
 -----------------------------------------

-The "analyse_landscape.ipynb" notebook shows techniques used in the main paper to analyse and visualise the landscape, including:
+The ``analyse_landscape.ipynb`` notebook shows techniques used in the main paper to analyse and visualise the landscape, including:

 * Plotting an annotated landscape
 * Finding tweets posted by speakers located in a certain region